Last updated on October 20th, 2022

 Reduce food waste:

-One of the first pieces of advice I was given about gluten-free baking is to refrigerate unused flour.
-Gluten-free flours become rancid more quickly than wheat flour.
+One of the first gluten-free baking tips I received is to refrigerate gluten-free flours, since they go rancid more quickly than wheat flour.
 Refrigerate or freeze gluten-free baked goods as well.

-Save and use leftovers: they make for an easy lunch or dinner the next day.
-Even if there is not enough for an entire meal, leftovers easily incorporate into omelets, salads, pilafs, and casseroles.
-Save vegetable scraps in the freezer, and when you collect enough make vegetable stock.
-The same system is suitable for making bone broth as well.
+Save and use leftovers for lunch or dinner the next day.
+Even if there’s not enough for an entire meal, leftovers easily incorporate into omelets, salads, pilafs, and stir fries.

 Decide what you value more: the price of convenience or the time it will take to prepare food yourself.
 This balance is different for everyone, and may vary week to week depending on what you have going on in your life.
 For example, some people may have the time and motivation to cook in batches, but that doesn’t mean you have to.
 Pick where you want to spend your time and energy.
 Start with one or two of these ideas and see what works best for you.